PhD in Germany: Funded Doctoral Programs 2026

 - Mandatory coursework — Programs include seminars, workshops, summer schools, and transferable skills training alongside your dissertation research.
 Typical requirements amount to 20–30 ECTS over the program duration.

-- Stipend or salary — Funding may come as a tax-free Stipendium (scholarship) or as a salaried position.
-Stipends typically range from €1,400 to €1,800 per month, while salaried positions follow the TV-L E13 scale.
+- Stipend or salary — Funding comes as a tax-free Stipendium (scholarship) or a salaried position.
+Stipends range from €1,400 to €1,800 per month; salaried positions follow the TV-L E13 scale.

 - Fixed duration — Most programs are designed for 3 years, with the option to extend by one year.
 The average actual completion time is 3.8 years.